 More Bucket List US Hikes

-- Grand Canyon – South Kaibab To Bright Angel Trail
+- Grand Canyon, AZ – South Kaibab To Bright Angel Trail

-- Kanab, Utah – Hiking The Wave In Coyote Buttes North
+- Kanab, UT – Hiking The Wave In Coyote Buttes North

-- Zion, Utah – Day Hiking The Narrows Bottom Up
+- Zion, UT – Day Hiking The Narrows Bottom Up

 We hope this complete guide to day hiking the extraordinary Enchantments trail helps with planning your hike!